nzediegwu1/crypto-currency-tracker/README.md

       - Retrieve records of latest cryptocurrency rates in descending order
       - Apply pagination to returned data
-      - Search records from and to given timestamps
+      - Search records `from` and `to` given timestamps
-      - Retrieve application logs using endpoint /logs
+      - Retrieve application logs using endpoint: `GET /logs`

 ## Technologies